HPCE/hpce-2014-cw2/readme.md

 Environments
 ------------

-Lame should compile and work everywhere, though sox may be more problematic.
-If necessary, record to an mp3 or wav (there is no real need to listen, except to prove to yourself it is streamin).
+Lame and sox should (!) compile and work everywhere, though sox may refuse to play audio in some environments.
+If necessary, record to an mp3 or wav (there is no real need to listen, except to prove to yourself it is streaming).

 ### Ubuntu/Debian : Private installation